Rafael-Anguiano/MyCV_App/README.md

  expo start
 ```
 ---
+## APK and Video of the App
+ If you want to use the app like APK, download the file in the link using an Android Device.

+ If you want to watch my video Showing the App.
+Use this link.

+---
 ## Using the App
 1. When the app started you would see a Splash Screen who says "Rafael Anguiano" "CV".
 2. After the Splash Screen ended you would see the "About Me" screen with some of my personal and academic information.